bbiijjeett/bbiijjeett/README.md

 - 👋 Hi, I’m @bbiijjeett
 - 👀 I’m interested in web-dev
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on Frontend projects
-- 📫 How to reach me -> Mail me at bijeetnath@outlook.com
+- 📫 How to reach me -> Mail me at bijeetnathbtech@gmail.com

 ## 🚀 Languages and Tools:
 <div>